maryamariyan/LoggingWithMinimalApi/README.md

 To allow for deferring the `IsEnabled` check to user code, in .NET 6.0 we added `LogDefineOptions` for `LoggerMessage.Define` APIs, accepting a `SkipEnabledCheck` flag.
 By default this flag is `false` and the logging code will always do a `logger.IsEnabled(logLevel)` check before each log call, because there is no guarantee that log calls would be guarded by user code already.

-But with source generated code, since the source generator does this `IsEnabled` check then the `LogDefineOptions' flag is by default set to true.
+But with source generated code, since the source generator does this `IsEnabled` check then the `LogDefineOptions` flag is by default set to true.
 This can be skipped further by using `SkipEnabledCheck` flag on the `LoggerMessageAttribute` as seen in the aspnetcore sample.

 ### Benchmarks on Logging: